-Sever Storey handles eminent domain cases that affect commercial property for small, medium and large businesses Sever Storey has handled acquisitions for local businesses and international corporations.
+Sever Storey Walker handles eminent domain cases that affect commercial property for small, medium and large businesses.
+Sever Storey Walker has handled acquisitions for local businesses and international corporations.
 Commercial acquisitions are complex and may involve access, highest and best use changes, leases, parking, relocation, signage, zoning, and other nuanced issues.
 Failure to adequately address these details during a business’ fight for just compensation can have catastrophic consequences for the property and the business, itself.

 If a government agency is claiming the right of eminent domain to buy your property, your priority should be to receive fair compensation for your assets.

 Because eminent domain cases involve dozens of steps and variables, you may require the assistance of an experienced eminent domain property law attorney.
-Sever Storey can help you receive greater compensation than a government agency first offers you.
+Sever Storey Walker can help you receive greater compensation than a government agency first offers you.

-We have offices located in Georgia, Illinois, Indiana, Kentucky, North Carolina, Ohio, Texas, but we have represented landowners in Missouri, Pennsylvania, South Carolina, Oregon, Utah, Oklahoma, Michigan, Wisconsin, Tennessee, Louisiana, Iowa, and West Virginia.
-If you have an commercial acquisition anywhere in the country and are in need of a property rights eminent domain attorney, we will exhaust our efforts to try to help you, and if we can’t, we will help you find someone that will.
-Contact Sever Storey today for a quote.
+We have offices located in Georgia, Illinois, Indiana, Kentucky, North Carolina, Ohio, and Texas, but we have represented landowners in Missouri, Pennsylvania, South Carolina, Oregon, Utah, Oklahoma, Michigan, Wisconsin, Tennessee, Louisiana, Iowa, and West Virginia.
+If you have a commercial acquisition anywhere in the country and are in need of a property rights eminent domain attorney, we will exhaust our efforts to try to help you, and if we can’t, we will help you find someone that will.
+Contact Sever Storey Walker today for a quote.